rauleli/tclembedding/tools/README.md

 **Purpose:** Create the MySQL database structure for semantic search

 **What it does:**
-- Defines `youtube_test` table with embedding storage
+- Defines `youtube_rag` table with embedding storage
 - Sets up ENUM for content types (transcription, metadata, comment)
 - Uses BINARY(1536) for 384-dimensional embeddings
 - Includes timestamp tracking